Dr. Philip Graham Ryken ’88

-During his presidency, the College has advanced the strategic priorities of Deepening Ethnic Diversity, Promoting Liberal Arts Excellence, Enhancing Music and the Performing Arts, and Globalizing a Wheaton Education.
-Positive results include a new general education curriculum (“Christ at the Core”), a more diverse campus community (with students representing nearly 100 countries; one-third are students of color), a new Welcome Center, and the state-of-the-art Armerding Center for Music and the Arts.
-Friends of Wheaton College have given more than $200 million for student scholarships and other priorities during Ryken’s tenure.
+During his presidency, Wheaton has advanced the strategic priorities of Deepening Ethnic Diversity, Promoting Liberal Arts Excellence, Enhancing Music and the Performing Arts, and Globalizing a Wheaton Education.
+Positive results include a new general education curriculum (“Christ at the Core”), a more diverse campus community (with students representing nearly 100 countries; nearly one-third are students of color), the state-of-the-art Armerding Center for Music and the Arts, and more than $300 million in new giving for student scholarships and other priorities.

 A Wheaton native and the son of longtime professor Dr. Leland Ryken and Mary Graham Ryken, President Ryken attended Wheaton as an undergraduate, majoring in English literature and philosophy.
-He met his wife, Lisa, during their first few days at the College, and they were married before their senior year.
-The Rykens have five children: Josh (’15), Kirsten (’18), Jack, Kathryn, and Karoline.
+He met his wife Lisa during their first few days at the College, and they were married before their senior year.
+The Rykens have five children—Josh (’15), Kirsten (’18), Jack ('23), Kathryn ('24), Karoline—and one grandchild.

-President Ryken has published more than 50 books, including The Message of Salvation (InterVarsity, 2001), Art for God’s Sake (P&R, 2006), When Trouble Comes (Crossway, 2016), and expository commentaries on Exodus, Ecclesiastes, Jeremiah, Luke, and other books of the Bible.
-He serves as a board member for the Council of Christian Colleges and Universities, the Lausanne Movement, and the National Association of Evangelicals.
+President Ryken has published more than 50 books, including The Message of Salvation (InterVarsity, 2001), Art for God’s Sake (P&R, 2006), When Trouble Comes (Crossway, 2016), and expository commentaries on Exodus, Ecclesiastes, Song of Songs, Jeremiah, Luke, Galatians, and other books of the Bible.
+He serves as a board member for the Council of Christian Colleges and Universities, the Gospel Coalition, the Lausanne Movement, and the National Association of Evangelicals.

-How can we grasp the significance of what Jesus Christ did for us?
-Might literature help us as we seek further understanding of the Christian faith?
-Based on the inaugural Hansen Lectureship series delivered at the Marion E. Wade Center by Philip G. Ryken, The Messiah Comes to Middle-Earth mines the riches of Tolkien's theological imagination.
-In the characters of Gandalf, Frodo, and Aragorn, Ryken hears echoes of the one who is the true prophet, priest, and king.
+Based on the inaugural Hansen Lectureship series delivered at the Marion E. Wade Center, The Messiah Comes to Middle-Earth mines the riches of Tolkien's theological imagination.
+In the characters of Gandalf, Frodo, and Aragorn, Philip Ryken hears echoes of the One who is the true prophet, priest, and king.
 Moreover, he considers what that threefold office means for his service as a college president as well as the calling of all Christians.
 More >

 When Trouble Comes

 Whether we’re dealing with suffering, temptation, sin, grief, or persecution, it’s easy to feel alone in our troubles.
-But the reality is that everyone experiences trouble at some point, and we have a Father in heaven who promises to always be with us.
+Everyone experiences trouble at some point, and we have a Father in heaven who promises to always be with us.
 In this honest and encouraging book, Phil Ryken offers hope and practical examples from his own life, the lives of major characters from the Bible, and Jesus himself to show us that we’re never alone in our pain.
-Though suffering is normal and affliction is to be expected, Christians can put their hope in God—our very present help in times of trouble.
-Learn more
+More >